Wine Terms

 The dry, puckering sensation in the mouth caused by tannins.

-A red grape thriving in Piedmont, Italy, Barbera boasts high acidity, low tannins, and vibrant red fruit flavors.
-Often crafted into approachable wines, it shines in Barbera d'Asti, a sub-region celebrated for its quality expressions.
+A red grape from Piedmont, Italy, known for its bright acidity, low tannins, and juicy red fruit flavours.
+Often easy-drinking yet expressive, it excels in wines like Barbera d’Asti, a region celebrated for its quality and charm.

 Barolo is a red wine from Piedmont, Italy.
 Barolo showcases full-bodied richness and Nebbiolo's bold tannic structure.
 Its flavour profile, marked by cherries, roses, and truffles, culminates in a long, intricate finish.
 Aging for at least three years, including two in oak, is mandatory for this esteemed wine.

-Refers to a wine made from a mixture of two or more grape varieties, which can create a wine with unique flavours, aromas, and textures.
-Blending can also be used to balance out the strengths and weaknesses of different grapes and vineyards.
+A wine made from two or more grape varieties, combining their flavours, aromas, and textures.
+Blending allows winemakers to balance strengths and weaknesses across grapes or vineyard plots, creating harmony and complexity in the final wine.

 Refers to the weight and texture of a wine, which can range from light and thin to full and rich.
 The body of a wine can be influenced by factors such as grape variety, climate, fermentation, and ageing, and can affect a wine's mouthfeel, flavour, and ageing potential. different grapes and vineyards.